maramirelle/rsschool-cv/cv.md

 - Discord: maramirelle

 ## About myself
 I'm a comunicative person.
-As a teatcher, I've got used to understanding the others even if it's the person I really don't like.
+As a teatcher, I've got used to understanding the others even if it's the person I don't like.

 I'm good at creating magical realms and writing about them.
 I hope that my unstoppable fantasy will help me in my work.

-I do adore studying, especially I'm kin of language studies.
-Code is also language (even a groop of languages), that's why I'm sure that I'll manage:)
+I do adore studying, especially I'm keen of language studies.
+Code is also a language (even a groop of languages), that's why I'm sure that I'll manage:)

 ## My skills
 *Pascal ABC, I guess?*